attbusinessinternet/attbusinessinternet.github.io/index.md

 JNA entertainment specialists has authorized partnerships with some of the most prestigious companies in the cable, internet and home security industries.

-We deal with and distribute high quality telecommunication equipment in north america and the rest of the world.
+We deal with and distribute high-quality telecommunication equipment in north america and the rest of the world.

 1. Exclusivity
   Gain access to top-of-the-line programs tailored to increase your margins.